 The COVID-19 pandemic has brought to the forefront the need to protect patients and workers through the use of personal protective equipment (PPE).
-In the past (which is only a few weeks ago), healthcare workers were provided PPE such as masks, gloves, gowns and safety eyewear or face shields.
+In the recent past , healthcare workers were provided PPE such as masks, gloves, gowns and safety eyewear or face shields.
 OSHA requires employers to protect their workers first through the use of engineering and administrative controls, but in most healthcare situations the use of PPE is necessary.
 This PPE has been there for the protection of workers, but employers have had to struggle to enforce the use of these protective measures.
 Now that there is a shortage and there’s a virus that can infect through coughing and sneezing, the PPE is well-respected and considered a necessity.

 - Enforce the Respiratory Protection Standard, 29 CFR 1910.134, but allows healthcare employers to “provide HCP (health care personnel) with another respirator of equal or higher protection, such as N99 or N100 filtering facepieces, reusable elastomeric respirators with appropriate filters or cartridges, or powered air purifying respirators (PAPR)”.

 - Change the method of fit testing from a destructive method (i.e., quantitative) to a non-destructive method (i.e., qualitative).

 - Use either of these methods to ensure that the fitted respirator can be safely used for work tasks that require respiratory protection.